oaplatform/oap/oap-template/README.md

 - Comments
 - Support primitive as objects

-Please take a look at `TemplateEngineTest`.
+Please take a look at [TemplateEngineTest](src/test/java/oap/template/TemplateEngineTest.java).
 You will find a more detailed overview of how it can be used in code